JpCuevas022004/C/README.md

 # C
-Basic C codes that you learn in your Web Development
+Basic C codes that you learn in your Programming